-Then I sat down and made a list of the rooms that needed cleaning and what it took to clean each room.
+I sat down and made a list of the rooms that needed cleaning and what it took to clean each room.
 Then I put each item for cleaning on a weekly calendar, dividing up tasks by day and grouping like tasks together (all sweeping and mopping done on the same day, upstairs vs. downstairs cleaning, etc) .

 Having a plan and a list of tasks for my day made keeping my house relatively clean possible.
-But I found that sometimes I would still be cleaning the same parts of the house over and over and leaving other parts dirty each week.
+But I found sometimes I would still be cleaning the same parts of the house over and over and leaving other parts dirty each week.
 By the time Thursday would roll around, I would be busy with other things and oops, forget to do number four on my task list…for four weeks in a row.

 Then I had an aha moment…

-I should reverse the order each week.
-This means that the tasks I would do on Monday one week, would be switched to Friday the next week, and so on.
-Wednesday is the only day that doesn’t get a reprieve (that might tell you what kind of tasks need to be scheduled for Wednesdays).
-That way if I didn’t get the tasks done from the week before it was not a whole week until it got done.
+This means that the tasks I do on Monday one week, are switched to Friday the next week, and so on.
+Wednesday is the only day that doesn’t get a reprieve.
+That might indicate what kind of tasks need to be scheduled for Wednesdays.
+With this solution, if I don’t get the tasks done from the week before it is not a whole other week until it gets accomplished.